-Mary’s social worker used play therapy to help Mary through the many changes and anxieties she was experiencing.
-Together, they played games and did activities that helped Mary learn how to identify the emotions she felt and the triggers that caused her anxiety to worsen.
-She learned important coping skills that helped when her anxiety went up.
-Mary started feeling more confident about new situations.
+Mary’s counselor used play therapy to help Mary through the many changes and anxieties she was experiencing.
+Together, they played games and did activities that helped Mary learn how to identify her feelings and the triggers that caused her anxiety to worsen.
+She learned important coping skills that helped when her anxiety started to spike.
+As Mary learned how to handle her anxiety, she started feeling more confident about new situations.

 Mary’s parents joined in on some of her sessions, learning ways to help her cope when her anxiety rose and how to work together after their divorce to help Mary adjust to their family’s new normal.
 Mary’s bond with her parents grew much stronger.
 It took some time, but Mary is now used to her parents living in different houses and enjoys that she gets dedicated time with each of them.